-Role Responsibility PKCT employees, contractors and site personnel All PKCT employees, contractors and other site personnel are responsible to comply with this management plan.
-PKCT employees, contractors and other site personnel must take appropriate action detailed in this management plan in accordance with PKCT's legal and environmental obligations Environmental Specialist Is responsible to the HSER Superintendent for the coordination and implementation of the management plan to PKCT site operations.
-Health Safety Environment and Risk (HSER) Superintendent Is responsible to the General Manager for site monitoring and operation of environmental control systems.
+Role Responsibility PKCT employees, All PKCT employees, contractors and other site personnel are responsible to comply with this management plan. contractors and site personnel PKCT employees, contractors and other site personnel must take appropriate action detailed in this management plan in accordance with PKCT's legal and environmental obligations Environmental Is responsible to the HSER Superintendent for the coordination and Specialist implementation of the management plan to PKCT site operations.
+Health Safety Environment and Risk (HSER) Lead Is responsible to the General Manager for site monitoring and operation of environmental control systems.
 Operations Manager Is responsible for managing and supporting the shift and daywork teams to effectively and safely operate the business in line with customer, community and regulator expectations.
-Maintenance Superintendent Is responsible to the General Manager for work execution ensuring environmental control equipment is maintained, reliable and effective.
-Asset Manager Is responsible for asset management and planning, ensuring environmental control equipment is fit for purpose, reliable and effective.
+Maintenance Is responsible to the General Manager for work execution ensuring environmental Superintendent control equipment is maintained, reliable and effective.
+Accet Managor Is responsible for asset management and planning, ensuring environmental Asset Manager control equipment is fit for purpose, reliable and effective.
 General Manager Is accountable for PKCT's legal and environmental compliance.